-In February 2016, Bralorne, in conjunction with North Island College, the B.C. government and First Nations completed an educational cohort to provide basic mining training for members of the St'at'imc First Nation in Lillooet.
+In February 2017, Bralorne, in conjunction with North Island College, the B.C. government and First Nations completed a second educational cohort to provide basic mining training for members of the St'at'imc First Nation in Lillooet.
 Bralorne provided support and access to the mine site for hands-on training.
-The Company is maintaining open lines of communication with First Nations communities, and management continues its efforts to build meaningful positive relationships with its stakeholders
+To date, 22 students have graduated from the program, two of whom are now full time employees.

 Avino's Bralorne Mine project is under the supervision of Fred Sveinson, B.A., B.Sc., P.Eng, a qualified person ("QP") within the context of National Instrument 43-101.
 Mr. Sveinson has reviewed and approved all the applicable technical data herein.